openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_did.json}}

 * `train`: The Client Identifier is an identifier that needs to be interpreted according to the rules of the TRAIN [@TRAIN] trust management mechanism.
-The client MUST send a parameter `trust_framework_operator` with the respective request, which identifies the operator of network the client claims to be a member of.
+The client MUST send a parameter `trust_scheme` with the respective request.
+The parameter value MUST be a DNS name, which identifies the operator of network the client claims to be a member of.

 Note that to use `client_id_format` values `oidc_federation_entity_id` and `did`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.